kossiitkgp/docs/community/recruitment.md

 ## Do we accept M.Tech and Ph.D students?
 No. By acceptance, we mean that they will hold a number of responsibilities
 - Attend our meetings
-- Participate in our workshops and their logistics
+- Participate in conducting our workshops and help with the required logistics
 - Collaborate on projects together
 - Be an active member of the society

 However, we have been collaborating with non-KOSS members since forever.
 They are welcoming to join/lead our events or pitch something to us.
-If they want to talk about something, we can have them in one of your meetings as well.
-There are no such rules preventing the same.
+If they want to talk about something, we can have them in one of our meetings as well.